 The Windows Form starts running under Windows, just as if you had double-clicked its executable.
 The debugger is not attached.

-From the Debug menu, select Attach to Process.
-(This command is also available from the Tools menu.)
+On the Debug menu, select Attach to Process.
+(This command is also available on the Tools menu.)

 The Attach to Process dialog box appears.

 In the Available Processes pane, find the process name (Walkthrough_SimpleDebug.exe) in the Process column and click it.

 In your Windows Form, click the one and only button.